fengjixuchui/Simple-Kernel/README.md

 3. Looks like we need to build GCC & Binutils.
 Navigate to the "Backend" folder in terminal and do "git clone git://gcc.gnu.org/git/gcc.git" there.
 This will download a copy of GCC 8.0.0, which is necessary for "static-pie" support (when combined with Binutils 2.29.1 or later, it allows  statically-linked, position-independent executables to be created; earlier versions do not).
 If that git link ever changes, you'll need to find wherever the official GCC git repository ran off to.

-4. Once GCC has been cloned, in the cloned folder do "./configure -v --build=x86_64-linux-gnu --host=x86_64-linux-gnu --target=x86_64-linux-gnu --prefix=gcc-8 --enable-checking=release --enable-languages=c --disable-multilib"
+4. Once GCC has been cloned, in the cloned folder do "contrib/download_prerequisites" and then "./configure -v --build=x86_64-linux-gnu --host=x86_64-linux-gnu --target=x86_64-linux-gnu --prefix=$PWD/../gcc-8 --enable-checking=release --enable-languages=c --disable-multilib"

     NOTE: If you want, you can enable other languages like c++, fortran, objective-c (objc), go, etc. with enable-languages.
 You can also change the name of the folder it will built into by changing --prefix=[desired folder].
 The above command line will configure GCC to be made in a folder called gcc-8 inside the "Backend" folder.
+Be aware that --prefix requires an absolute path.

 5. After configuration completes, do "make -j [twice the number of cores of your CPU]" and go eat lunch.
 Unfortunately, sometimes building the latest GCC produces build-time errors; I ran into an "aclocal-1.15" issue when building via Linux on Windows (fixed by installing the latest version of Ubuntu on Windows and using the latest autoconf).